IbrahimAlzaidi/ComposeFootballPitch/README.md

 - Goalkeeper near own goal.
 - Defenders closer to own box.
 - Midfield line around the centre.
-- Forwards near the opponent’s box.
+- Forwards near the opponent box.
+- Squad numbers (1-11) are assigned automatically in formation order and rendered on the shirts.

 ### Attack direction (home vs away)